 There’s something intrinsically romantic about Melbourne.
 Explored, hand in hand on a romantic getaway with my love, the city has us in its sway; in love with its hidden laneways, soaring city skyline and many cultural, designer and gastronomic delights.

-A quick luggage drop at the eminently funky, 59-room boutique Hotel Lindrum, our swanky home for the next few nights, and we’re on our way.
+A quick luggage drop our hotel for the next few nights, and we’re on our way.
 Armed with a myki travel pass, it’s a delight to discover Melbourne has a free 24-hour city tram service.

 The drinks are flowing at Fitzroy restaurant, Naked For Satan, when we arrive.
 The dark and moody ground floor Bar de Pintxos y Vodka, a Basque-style eatery with soaring ceilings and an antique brass vodka still as centrepiece, is overflowing with pintxos (Basque snacks) not unlike the great pintxos bars in Spain’s San Sebastian.
 A quick foray to the bar, and we return to a small table, plates laden with morsels of vinegary white anchovy and pickled green chilli, smoky chorizo, spicy lamb meatballs and crusty slices of baguette topped with creamy beetroot and smoked salmon; the cost calculated at the end by the number of empty toothpicks on our plates.